sunfounder/picar-x/docs/source/ezblock/play_with_ezblock.rst

 .. note::

-    If you are using a Raspberry Pi 5, you will not be able to use our graphical programming software, EzBlock, to program the PiCrawler.
+    If you are using a Raspberry Pi 5, our graphical programming software, EzBlock, is not supported.

 For beginners and novices, EzBlock is a software development platform offered by SunFounder for Raspberry Pi.
 Ezbock offers two programming environments: a graphical environment and a Python environment.